mtask/CollectiFOR/analyze/docs/init/README.md

 All parsers skip ingestion gracefully if the related collection data is not found because not all collections include content from every collect module.

-You can ingest multiple collections to sama database.
+You can ingest multiple collections to sama database, but only one collection per run.
 In the [viewer](../viewer/README.md) component you can explore all the collections at once or select a single collection.
 Which collections should be in the same database depends on needs.
 Note that `--init` does not do deduplication.
 If the same collection is ingested again it will create lots of duplicate rows which.
 In accidental double ingestion it might be easiest to remove the database file and re-init.
 If only one collection needds to be removed from multi-collection database, that can't be removed, then some manual SQL work is needed.